brightsoftdev/photo-picker-plus/Android/PhotoPickerPlusTutorial/README.md

     }
 </pre></code>
 ChooseServiceActivity contains a list of services and device photos albums is shown.
 You can authenticate using Facebook, Flickr, Instagram and Picasa, browse albums and photos, browse device photos as well as take a photo with the camera.
-After clicking a photo, we go back at PhotoPickerPlusTutorialActivity where the selected photo is displayed using the ImageLoader.
+After clicking a photo, a result is returned to the activity that started the component where the selected photo is displayed using the ImageLoader.
 <pre><code>
 @Override
     protected void onActivityResult(int requestCode, int resultCode, Intent data) {